jeremylong/DependencyCheck/README.md

 This product uses the NVD API but is not endorsed or certified by the NVD.

+## Breaking Changes in 11.0.0

+- Java 11 is now required to run dependency-check 11.0.0 or higher
+- H2 database upgrade

+    11.0.0 contains breaking changes using the local H2 database.
+A full download of the NVD data will occur.
+Note that if you are using a shared data directory the h2 database file is not compatible with older versions of dependency-check.
+    If you run into problems you may need to run a purge:

+    - gradle: `./gradlew dependencyCheckPurge`
+    - maven: `mvn org.owasp:dependency-check-maven:9.0.0:purge`
+    - cli: `dependency-check.sh --purge`

 ## Mandatory Upgrade Notice

 **Upgrading to 10.0.2 or later is mandatory**